FoxelSA/libfastcal/README.md

 ### Documentation

-Documentation is not aviable for alpha 0.1.
+Documentation is not available for alpha 0.1.

 ### Copyright